binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-12-working-in-strict-mode.md

 Even when the command succeeds and is then negated (resulting in false), the false doesn't trigger errexit because it's considered a conditional expression.

+Negation is usually my go-to way of disabling errexit for a command.
+However, occasionally I go with the "or true" method if I need to ensure that the result code isn't false.

+"or true" makes the command the left-hand side of an *||* expression where the right-hand side is *true*.
+That ensures the result is always true.
+It looks like this:

+{% highlight bash %}
+erroring_command || true
+{% endhighlight %}

+Since *:* is *true* in bash, I usually shorten it to:

+{% highlight bash %}
+erroring_command ||:
+{% endhighlight %}

 Continue with [part 13] - implementing strict mode